 The flu is contagious, spread by virus-infected droplets that are coughed or sneezed into the air.
 People who are infected are contagious from a day before they feel sick until their symptoms have ended (about 1 week for adults, but this can be longer for young kids).

-The flu usually happens in small outbreaks, but epidemics — when the illness spreads rapidly and affects many people in an area at the same time — tend to occur every few years.
+The flu usually happens in small outbreaks, but epidemics — when the illness spreads rapidly and affects many people in an area at the same time — tend to happen every few years.
 Epidemics often peak within 2 or 3 weeks after the first cases are reported.

 When an epidemic spreads worldwide, it's called a pandemic.
 The most recent flu pandemic was in 2009-2010, with the H1N1 ("swine") flu.